control-toolbox/CTBenchmarks.jl/docs/src/performance_profile.md

 ---

-## Optimal Control Problems and Discretization
+## Optimal Control and Discretization

 ### What are Optimal Control Problems?